SolverStoppingJulia/Stopping.jl/docs/src/example-basic-Newton.md

         d = rand(length(x))
         x += d

-        #Update the State and call the Stopping with stop!
+        #Update the State and call the Stopping with a combined call to update_and_stop!
         OK = update_and_stop!(stp, x = x, d = d)
     end